Fruit Tree Project

 Tree Assessors are trained to help us gather important information about trees in their neighbourhood to ensure a successful harvest.
 They’re also often the first point of contact between Tree Stewards and the LifeCycles volunteer team!

-Fruit Sorters are the linchpin in our Community Sharing Model.
+Fruit Sorters are the foundation of our Community Sharing Model.
 These volunteers come together twice a week during harvest season to grade the harvest and redirect it into the community.

 Ready to become part of the LifeCycles volunteer team?
-Register on our Gleaning Hub!
+Register on our Gleaning Hub and sign up for an Orientation Shift!